atkaranika/Distributed-Systems/README.md

 >  Implementation of a software network file system middleware (using NFS semantics) via remote procedure calls(RPCs).
 Also, we implemented software caching on the client-side. <br>

 #### Project4
 >  Implementation of a mobile code middleware.
 Creation of a distributed execution environment that supports the interpretation and execution of a Simple-Script(basic language) program.
-This Simple-Script language supports basic operations and send/receive commands with CSP semantics.
-The middleware supports the strong migration of a Simple-Script program to another machine/environment. <br>
+This Simple-Script language supports basic operations and send/receive commands with CSP semantics.<br>

 #### Created by:<br />
-Karanika Athanasia
+Karanika Athanasia<br>
 Lefkopoulou Maria Eleni